jagrvargen/holbertonschool-low_level_programming/0x07-recursion/README.md

 2. strlen_recursion - Returns the length of a string using recursion.

 3. factorial - Returns the factorial of a given number.

+4. pow_recursion - Returns the value of x raised to the power of y.